icssc/docs/pages/anteaterapi/contributor/getting-started-contributor.md

 ## Committing your changes

 Once you've made some changes to the code using your favorite text editor or IDE, you'll want to commit your changes to your branch or fork.
-PeterPortal API uses a tool called [Commitizen](https://commitizen.github.io/cz-cli/), which helps you automatically format your commit message according to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+Anteater API uses a tool called [Commitizen](https://commitizen.github.io/cz-cli/), which helps you automatically format your commit message according to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 To use Commitizen, simply run the following command after staging your changes using `git add`: